-An annual dinner and presentation evening is held in early January to which friends and family are invited.
-This is a very social evening with an excellent raffle and members images are also displayed for viewing.
+Our Annual Dinner / Presentation evening is held early in January to which friends and family are invited to join us.
+This is a social evening with excellent raffle and all Annual Print Competition Entries displayed for viewing.

 GUERNSEY PHOTOGRAPHIC CLUB RULES

 1. The Club shall be known as 'The Guernsey Photographic Club'.